GARP on Indian Stocks: Barely Beats the Sensex (+0.10% Annually)

 Limitations

 Currency risk.
 Returns are in INR.
 An INR/USD depreciation reduces the USD equivalent of returns.
-Indian investors wouldn't face this, but international comparison is inexact.
+The Sensex comparison avoids this, but international investors face it.

 Liquidity.
 India's mid-cap segment has thinner order books.
-Transaction costs modeled here are size-tiered but may not fully capture real market impact for larger positions.
+Transaction costs modeled here are size-tiered but may not fully capture real market impact.

 Thin coverage in early years.
-The 2000–2004 cash periods reflect real data limitations — fewer qualifying companies in India's nascent mid-cap market.
-This may flatters the long-run numbers somewhat.
+The 2000–2004 cash periods reflect real data limitations.
+The 2003 Sensex rally (+79%) was missed entirely.
+This drag affects the long-run relative return.

 Takeaway